Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 Because many of our Optimisers come from a low-carb or keto background and already have their carbs dialled down pretty low, we end up counselling many people to dial back their fat intake in our classes.

 Your body loves to use fat as a slow-burning fuel.
-But as we discussed above, excess dietary fat increases your body fat, raising your insulin levels as your pancreas has more energy to keep in storage
+But as we discussed above, excess dietary fat increases body fat, raising insulin levels as your pancreas has more energy to store.

 Your glucose gives some clear insights into the amount of total energy floating around your bloodstream at any given minute.
 Because your body’s fuel tanks are interconnected, your glucose levels—and ketones and blood fats—will also drop earlier as your body fat levels decrease.